2-vector bundles: 2-vector bundles

 The canonical isomorphism $\mathscr{V}^{\rho} \to \mathscr{V}$ is best viewed in terms of the framing of the bicategory of super 2-vector bundles that we introduce below in \cref{sec:framing}.
-An important consequence is the following result.

-\begin{proposition} Every super 2-vector bundle is isomorphic to one with trivial super algebra bundle and trivial bimodule bundle. \end{proposition}
+A consequence is the following result, referring to the triviality of super algebra bundles and bimodule bundles defined in \cref{re:typicalfibre,ExampleTwistedModuleIso}. \begin{proposition} Every super 2-vector bundle is isomorphic to one with trivial super algebra bundle and trivial bimodule bundle. \end{proposition}